aceeric/ociregistry/README.md

 ## Configuring the Server

 The server may need configuration information to connect to upstreams.
 By default, it will attempt anonymous plain HTTP access.
-Many servers will reject HTTP and fail over to HTTPS.
+Many OCI Distribution servers will reject HTTP and fail over to HTTPS.
 Then you're in the realm of PKI.
-Some servers require auth.
+Some servers require auth as well.
 To address all of these concerns the server accepts a command line parameter `--config-path` which identifies a configuration file in the following format:

 ```
 - name: upstream one